paakwasi317/madakoraa-meet/README.md

 <br/>

 > **Note**
-> To run `MiroTalk SFU` on a `Windows operating system`, you can follow the instructions provided in [this documentation](https://github.com/miroslavpejic85/mirotalksfu/issues/99#issuecomment-1586073853).
+> To run `Madakoraa` on a `Windows operating system`, you can follow the instructions provided in [this documentation](https://github.com/miroslavpejic85/mirotalksfu/issues/99#issuecomment-1586073853).

 </details>